synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/DiagramEventMap.md

 > **selectionMoved**: [`SelectionMovedEvent`](/docs/api/types/selectionmovedevent/)

-Event emitted when the selection is moved
+Event emitted when selected nodes are moved within the diagram.

-This event fires when the user moves nodes manually or programmatically
+This event fires when the user moves nodes manually by dragging or programmatically using the diagram node service.

 ***